 According to Statista saving money tied in the top 3 for most common New Year’s resolutions, no surprise there.
 It’s probably on your list too if you’re reading this blog but I’m sure it’s not the only thing you want to change about your life.
-Here’s a list of the most common resolutions and how you can accomplish them without spending money.
+Here’s a list of the most common resolutions and how you can save money and accomplish them without spending.

 This one most people think is going to cost more but you can truly eat better (and lose weight) without changing your budget.
 In fact, you might find you’re even spending less on groceries if you move away from packaged foods.